Rafiat Sule: Club career

 In May 2015, Sule reiterated her full belief in the ability of her teammates and manager in the ongoing season.
-She opined that she was fully persuaded that Bayelsa Queens will end the season in a good position.
+She opined that she was convinced that Bayelsa Queens will end the season in a good position.
 During the 2015 season, Sule scored 11 goals in the league and two goals in the Federations Cup.
-She dedicated her golden boot to her deceased dad and teammates for the motivation, describing the award as something that came suddenly and as a sign that she is on the right path to fulfilling her dreams.
-Sule also deemed it as a collective indication of the efforts of her teammates.
+She dedicated her golden boot to her deceased father and to her teammates for the motivation, describing the award as a sign that she was on the right path to realize her dreams.
 In 2016, her performance for Bayelsa Queens led to her nomination for the May 2016 player of the month.
-In March 2017, Sule alongside, Cecilia Nku, Halimatu Ayinde and Tochukwu Oluehi were signed by Rivers Angels.
+In March 2017, Sule, alongside Cecilia Nku, Halimatu Ayinde and Tochukwu Oluehi, were signed by Rivers Angels.

 At the 2017 Ladies in Sports conference, Sule was honoured for her outstanding performance during the previous season.

 She joins the Italian Serie A A.S.D.
 Pink Sport Time team based in Bari in August 2020.

 International career

-In February 2018, Sule was invited to the camp of the Nigerian national team ahead of the WAFU Cup in Côte d'Ivoire, but didn't make the final squad list.
+In February 2018, Sule was invited to the camp of the Nigerian national team ahead of the WAFU Cup in Côte d'Ivoire, but did not make the final squad list.